AI-estimated baseline profile. Be the first to log a session!

 Where does 2010 Menghai "7452" Ripe Pu-erh Tea Cake come from?

-This dark is grown in Yunnan, China.
-This particular batch comes from the 2009 harvest.
+Grown in Yunnan, China.
+This batch is from the 2009 harvest.

 How much does 2010 Menghai "7452" Ripe Pu-erh Tea Cake cost?